phodge/homely/docs/ref/files.rst

 Automatic Cleanup
 ^^^^^^^^^^^^^^^^^

 If homely does modify a file using ``blockinfile()``, it will remember this fact so that it can [possibly] perform automatic cleanup in the future.
-Each time you run ``homely update`` homely will check to see if ``blockinfile()`` was called with the same prefix/suffix combination, and if it wasn't then the block will be removed from the file.
+Each time you run :any:`homely-update` homely will check to see if ``blockinfile()`` was called with the same prefix/suffix combination, and if it wasn't then the block will be removed from the file.
 This means that you don't need to remember to remove the lines you aren't using any more -- simply remove the call to ``blockinfile()`` and homely will clean it up for you.

 **Note:** after cleaning up a ``blockinfile()`` section, **homely** will re-run all ``lineinfile()`` and ``blockinfile()`` functions that targetted that file.
 This ensures that when a block is removed from a file, it won't accidentally remove something that was still wanted by a ``lineinfile()``.
 See :ref:`cleaning_modified_files` for more information about this feature.